Where are the New Zealand Toll Roads?

 - Pay online on the NZ Transport Agency website.
 There’s a pay-as-you-go option or you can set up an account if using the toll roads often

 - Pay in person with cash or EFTPOS over the counter at most gas stations near toll roads.
-Remember, this incurs an extra NZ$1.20 fee
+Remember, this incurs an extra NZ$1.20 fee for your toll road payment

 - Pay over the phone by calling 0800 40 20 20.
 This incurs an extra fee of NZ$3.70.